 APPENDIX

-Measurement of human object lightness discrimination thresholds under variation in object background
+Measurement of object lightness discrimination thresholds under variation in background object reflectance

 This supplemental experiment, pre-registered as Experiment 2, provided preliminary data that helped shape the design of the main experiment presented in the paper (which was Experiment 3 of the pre-registration documents).
 It aimed to determine whether variation in the reflectance of background objects had an effect on human lightness discrimination thresholds.
 It established that human object lightness discrimination thresholds increase if the reflectance of background objects vary, as compared to the case when the discrimination is made against the same background.
 It also studied the effect of inclusion or not of secondary reflections in the rendering process as well and assessed the effect of implementing background variation across trials rather than across intervals.